-In this two-year prospective study, 62 patients were included: 43 patients with heart failure and 19 controls (Supplementary data, Figure 1).
+In this 2-year prospective study, 62 patients were included: 43 patients with heart failure and 19 controls (Supplementary material, Figure S1).
 All heart failure patients were scheduled for restrictive mitral annuloplasty (RMA) ring implantation.
-Patients with non-ischemic heart failure (n = 18) also underwent a concomitant implantation of an external cardiac support device (CorCap cardiac support device, Acorn Cardiovascular, St. Paul, MN, USA).
-Patients with ischemic heart failure (n = 25) underwent coronary artery bypass surgery (n = 14) or ventricular reconstruction surgery if they had a large area of anterior akinesia or dyskinesia (n = 11) in addition to RMA.
+Patients with non-ischaemic heart failure (n = 18) also underwent a concomitant implantation of an external cardiac support device (CorCap, Acorn Cardiovascular Inc., St Paul, MN, USA).
+Patients with ischaemic heart failure (n = 25) underwent coronary artery bypass surgery (n = 14) or ventricular reconstruction surgery if they had a large area of anterior akinesia or dyskinesia (n = 11) in addition to RMA.
 Patients without heart failure, scheduled for reconstructive mitral valve surgery for degenerative, rheumatic, or cured endocarditis mitral valve pathology, were selected as controls.
 These controls were expected to have approximately the same aortic cross-clamp times as heart failure patients.
-Heart failure was preoperatively defined as an inadequate pump function of the heart with an echocardiographically estimated ejection fraction biplane below 35%5 and the presence of one or more clinical symptoms as classified by the New York Heart Association (NYHA).
-All controls had a moderate to normal pump function of the heart (defined as an ejection fraction biplane above 45%), no clinical signs of heart failure by physical examination, and did not use high doses of diuretics.
+Heart failure was pre-operatively defined as an inadequate pump function of the heart with an echocardiographically estimated ejection fraction biplane below 35%5 and the presence of one or more clinical symptoms as classified by the New York Heart Association (NYHA).
+All controls had a moderate to normal pump function of the heart (defined as an ejection fraction biplane > 45%), no clinical signs of heart failure by physical examination, and did not use high doses of diuretics.
 Exclusion criteria were perioperative corticosteroid treatment, active infection, minimal invasive surgical procedures, emergency operations, and previous cardiac surgery.
 Patients were followed during total hospital stay, including hospital stay after discharge to a referring hospital.
-This study was carried out in accordance with the Declaration of Helsinki and approved by the local ethics committee.
+This study was carried out in accordance with the Declaration of Helsinki and was approved by the local ethics committee.
 All patients provided written informed consent.

-Anesthesia and surgical procedures
+Anaesthesia and surgical procedures

-All participating patients received standardized anesthetic procedures, according to a fasttrack protocol.
-A 5 French indwelling jugular vein catheter (PICC, Arrow International Inc., REF PS-01651, PA, USA) was inserted into the right atrium and placed in the coronary sinus by the surgeon.
-Since all patients underwent mitral valve surgery using a vertical transseptal incision, the coronary sinus could easily be cannulated during the surgical procedure.
+All participating patients received standardized anaesthetic procedures, according to a fast-track protocol.
+A 5 French indwelling jugular vein catheter (PICC, Arrow International Inc., REF PS-01651, USA) was inserted into the right atrium and placed in the coronary sinus by the surgeon.
+Since all patients underwent mitral valve surgery using a vertical trans-septal incision, the coronary sinus could be easily cannulated during the surgical procedure.
 An arterial catheter was routinely placed in the radial artery.
 Cardiac surgery was performed according to local standardized protocols.
 All surgical procedures were performed via a midline sternotomy under normothermic cardiopulmonary bypass (CPB; Jostra Maquet, Maquet, Hirrlingen, Germany) with intermittent antegrade warm-blood cardioplegia and heparin softline coating.
 A uniform CPB protocol was designed, excluding autologous priming and ultrafiltration.